-The transactions that are included in the 2021/22 Comprehensive Income and Expenditure Statement in respect of the Council's pension scheme are set out in the following table, based upon information provided to the Council by the Pension Fund's independent actuary.
+The transactions that are included in the 2022/23 Comprehensive Income and Expenditure Statement in respect of the Council's pension scheme are set out in the following table, based upon information provided to the Council by the Pension Fund's independent actuary.
 The cost of retirement benefits is shown in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge to be met in the year is based on the amounts set by the Pension Fund, so the real cost of accrued retirement benefits is reversed out of the accounts as indicated in the Movement in Reserves Statement.

-The total contributions made to the Merseyside Pension Fund by the Council in the year to 31 March 2022 was £5.062m (£36.000m in 2020/21).
-This reduction is due to the prepayment of the Future Service Rate that the Council had agreed with Merseyside Pension Fund that was paid during 2020/21.
+The total contributions made to the Merseyside Pension Fund by the Council in the year to 31 March 2023 was £4.770m (£5.062m in 2021/22).

-The total contributions expected to be made to the Merseyside Pension Fund by the Council in the year to 31 March 2023 is £1.650m.
+The total contributions expected to be made to the Merseyside Pension Fund by the Council in the year to 31 March 2024 is £16.284m.
+This increase is due to the prepayment of the Future Service Rate that the Council had agreed with Merseyside Pension Fund that was paid during 2020/21 for the years 2020/21 to 2022/23.